 The original concept for the Statue of Liberty was to be a lighthouse for the New York Harbor.
 However, after Bartholdi completed the model of the statue, it was decided that it would be a monument to freedom and democracy instead.

 The Statue of Liberty was dedicated on October 28th, 1886.
 It was a joint effort between France and the United States, with France providing the statue and the United States paying for the pedestal.
-The statue was given a warm welcome in the United States, and it quickly became a symbol of hope and freedom for immigrants arriving in the United States.

 how to get to the statue of liberty